digitalocean/navigators-guide/intro/chapter3.md

 If this is a new account, or you just haven't set up your SSH key on your DigitalOcean account, I recommend you set it up using the instructions in the following tutorial then continue on with this guide: https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets

 Go ahead and select **Create Droplet**.
-On the next page you'll see quite a few configuration options for your Droplet which include:
+On the next page you'll see quite a few configuration options for your Droplet.
+We're going to select the following options:

-* Operating system distribution and version
-* Droplet size
-* Data center
-* Enable private networking
-* Enable automated backups
-* IPv6 support
-* User data
-* Monitoring
-* SSH keys
-* Droplet name
-* Number of Droplets to provision

-We're going to use the following options:

 * Ubuntu 16.04 64-bit
 * 1gb standard size